CuriouzK0d3r/cli-novel-writer/chapters/chapter-1-the-awakening.md

 But if she could see the crystal magic, that meant the old legends were true.
 The Dark Convergence was coming, and the realm would need its Crystalwrights more than ever.

-Little did Lyra know that in the capital city, shadows were already moving, and her discovery had not gone unnoticejjsskknnddffnnddsskknnffkkddssssffddss
+Little did Lyra know that in the capital city, shadows were already moving, and her discovery had not gone unnoticed.